 Located above 143–163 Main Street (the Babcock Block), Metropolitan Hall was built in 1866 by local business leaders Walter G. Rose and Philip Van Scoter.
 The space was in such demand that the first event, a political gathering, was held in October 1866 before construction was complete.
 Metropolitan Hall opened formally on November 2, 1866.

 Traveling theatrical companies often played the Hall.
-In one of the first such events, actress and friend of Robert Green Ingersoll Laura Keene presented Our American Cousin, reprising the role she had played at Ford’s Theatre in Washington, D. C., on the night President Abraham Lincoln was assassinated.
+In one of the first such events, celebrated actress and friend of Robert Green Ingersoll Laura Keene presented Our American Cousin, reprising the role she had played at Ford’s Theatre in Washington, D. C., on the night President Abraham Lincoln was assassinated.

 The Hall hosted many famous speakers of the day in addition to freethought speakers.
 Mark Twain spoke there on January 20, 1870.
 Suffragist Susan B. Anthony debated woman's suffrage against a local attorney on May 19, 1870.
 Publisher Horace Greeley spoke on February 16, 1872.
-Abolitionist Julia Ward Howe, author of The Battle Hymn of the Republic, spoke in June 1873.
+Abolitionist and suffragist Julia Ward Howe, author of The Battle Hymn of the Republic, spoke in June 1873.

+The Building and Site.
 On December 26, 1879, Metropolitan Hall was badly damaged by fire.
 It was rebuilt but apparently never regained its prior stature.
 By 1900 the Hall had been taken over by T. G. Wooster & Brother, a notions and fancy-goods merchant that also occupied a ground-floor storefront at 151 Main Street.